 Short-term Effects of Cannabis

-Chronic, long-term cannabis use runs the risk of several serious physical and psychological defects, especially if you are under 18 and use a higher potency, sometimes known as ‘skunk’.
-Becoming addicted to cannabis signifies that you have adapted your body to the presence of THC, therefore when you reduce or stop the amount you use there is a high chance you will experience withdrawal symptoms, including insomnia or difficulty sleeping, irritation, anxiety, and intense cravings from between two weeks and three months.
+Chronic, long-term cannabis increases the risk of several serious physical and psychological defects, especially if you are under 18.
+Becoming addicted to cannabis means there is a high chance you will experience withdrawal symptoms, including insomnia or difficulty sleeping, irritation, anxiety, and intense cravings when attempting to quit.

 It can be incredibly difficult to break free from the entrapment of addiction, so engaging with a specialized drug treatment program like Cornerstone can help support you through abstinence, tackling the underlying causes of the addiction to ensure lasting recovery.